KQM-git/HSRNews/readme.md

 ■2025/04/16

+- Fixes an issue where certain graphics in the Warp interface may display abnormally when performing certain actions.

 - Fixes an issue in "Seal Slammers" — "Arena Mode" where Phagousa's Blessing "Booming Landmine" abnormally takes effect on the enemy "Ghost Seal" under certain circumstances.

 - Fixes an issue where the red notification reminder on "Phone" — "Game Tools" cannot be removed under certain circumstances.